phundament/app/docs/41-code-generation.md

 Phundament allows you to use you custom designed database schema as the base for CRUD admin interfaces.
 To kickstart you application backend create a new `crud` module with Yii's built-in tools

+> If you would like to create an extension module in a composer package, please start by [creating an extension](44-extension-development.md) first
+> push it to your repo and install it with `composer require --prefer-source name/package`.
+> Afterwards generate your code directly into `vendor/name/package` and use this repository for development.

 ```
 ./yii gii/module \
     --moduleID=crud \